oracle/graal/compiler/src/org.graalvm.profdiff/src/org/graalvm/profdiff/doc-files/Profdiff.md

 ### Inlining tree matching

 The matching of inlining trees is similar to the matching of optimization trees, except with an extra relabelling operation.
-Negative inlining decisions also make the interpretation a bit more complicated.
+Different callsite kinds also make the interpretation a bit more complicated.
+As a reminder, each inlining-tree node has one of the following callsite kinds:

+- `root` - the compiled root method
+- `inlined` - an inlined method
+- `direct` - a direct method invocation, which was not inlined and not deleted
+- `indirect` - an indirect method invocation, which was not inlined and not deleted
+- `deleted` - a deleted method invocation
+- `devirtualized` - a deleted indirect invocation which was devirtualized

 The result of 2 matched inlining trees is again a delta tree.
 Each node in the delta tree is an inlining tree node paired with an edit operation.
 Edit operations include insertion, deletion, relabelling, and identity.
 The kind of the